 The most painful period is in the first few days of appearance before the healing process begins.
 In some cases, it can be painful to eat or even talk during this period.
 The herpetiform and minor canker sores heal and disappear after about two weeks.
 They leave no visible scarring.
 On the other hand, major canker sores last several weeks, up to several months, and can leave extensive scarring.
 While healing, avoid consuming spicy or acidic foods and alcohol, which can cause pain in the area.
 Use a hydrogen peroxide mouth rinse such as Colgate® Peroxyl to cleanse and soothe the affected area.
-In addition, application of Colgate® Orabase paste on the affected area will help shield the mouth sores from irritants as well as provide pain relief.

 Continue brushing and flossing your teeth daily.
 If any of the symptoms persist longer than two weeks, you experience pain not controllable with self-measures, you have large recurring sores or new sores appear before older sores have healed, contact your medical or dental practitioner.
 They will be able to diagnose your condition.
 Do not assume you have canker sores, as other more serious ailments can present with similar symptoms.
 If necessary, your medical or dental practitioner can prescribe other preventative measures including, but not limited to, prescription medication and prescription mouthwash.